syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ### Date time intervals

-Date time intervals can be customized using `Interval` and `IntervalType` properties of the date time axis.
+Date time intervals can be customized using `Interval` and `IntervalType` properties of the `DateTimeAxis`.
 For example, setting `Interval` as 2 and `IntervalType` as `Years` will consider 2 years as interval.

 Essential Chart supports the following types of interval for date time axis